Christ is My Inheritance

 Living Like Heirs

-Our guaranteed salvation and inheritance in Christ energizes us for service.
-It must not make us careless or foolish about how we spend our days.
+Our guaranteed salvation and inheritance in Christ energize us for service to Him.
+So let’s not be careless or foolish about how we spend our days.
 Here are some New Testament life lessons for us who have a secure and wonderful future in Christ.

-• By God’s grace, we must turn from immorality, impurity, greed, and all sins which would keep us from our inheritance in Christ’s kingdom.11 We cannot repent too soon, because we never know how soon it may be too late.12 Lord, teach us to number our days, that we may gain a heart of wisdom.13
+• By God’s grace, we must turn from immorality, impurity, greed, and all sins that are not fitting for members of Christ’s kingdom.
+We cannot repent too soon, because we never know how soon it may be too late.
+Lord, teach us to number our days, that we may gain a heart of wisdom.12

 To be continued.
 You can read Our Bigger Inheritance In Jesus